almehady/casting-agency/README.md

-##Casting Agency Specifications
+##Casting007 Agency Specifications
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The Casting007  is a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 ##Setup
 Python 3.7